 - What if the owners don’t get along?

 - And a myriad of other questions, hypotheticals, and future considerations…

 Every situation is unique, and it is highly recommended that you discuss your business and goals with an attorney prior to forming a new entity.
 You need a business attorney to discuss who will take the time to understand your goals, needs, and unique situation in order to receive quality legal advice.
 Forming the entity is the easy part, what you do with it and what happens next is where you need experienced guidance.

 Employer Identification Number (“EIN”)

 The entity will need to file for an Employer Identification Number (“EIN”) with the IRS.
 The EIN number is the equivalent of a Social Security number for your business.
 An EIN number is crucial to conducting any transactions on behalf of your business, such as opening a bank account or paying your taxes.

 It is imperative to get an EIN assigned to your entity soon after it is formed.
 If you form an entity, with getting an EIN or without transacting any business in the entity’s name, you risk losing any legal protection, which is typically the purpose for entity formation in the first place.
 It is not a bright line between legal protection and no legal protection: many factors are considered.
 Let us help you navigate the issues to give you the most cost-effective protection to match your specific business purpose.

 Work with an Experienced Law Firm

-Please call us today at 202-803-5676 for more information and to discuss the specifics of your situation.
+Please call us today at 202-803-5676 if you have any general questions or to discuss the specifics of your situation.
 We look forward to speaking with you soon and helping you on your journey toward business ownership.
 For more information regarding forming a new entity for your franchise, check out our blog or schedule a consultation with one of our attorneys.

 REQUEST A CONSULTATION